M3SOulu/TrendMining/README.md

 # History
 These scripts were first developed in 2015 for both teaching and research purposes.
-Versions of these scripts have been used in the course Emerging Trends in Software Engineering (811600S) at the University of Oulu and in the following papers.
+Versions of these scripts have been used in the course Emerging Trends in Software Engineering (811600S) and Next Generation Software Engineering (811606S) at the University of Oulu and in the following papers.

 # References

-Garousi, V., Mäntylä M. V., "Citations, research topics and active countries in software engineering: A bibliometrics study", Computer Science Review, vol 56, 2016, pp. 56-77, http://mikamantyla.eu/Bibliometrics%20of%20SE%20literature-Dec%2023.pdf
+Garousi, V., Mäntylä M. V., "Citations, research topics and active countries in software engineering: A bibliometrics study", Computer Science Review, vol 56, 2016, pp. 56-77, https://mmantyla.github.io/Bibliometrics%20of%20SE%20literature-Dec%2023.pdf

-Raulamo-Jurvanen, P., Mäntylä, M. V., Garousi, V., "Citation and Topic Analysis of the ESEM papers", in Proceedings of the 9th  International Symposium on Empirical Software Engineering and Measurement (ESEM) 2015, http://mikamantyla.eu/2015%20Raulama-Jurvanen%20Citation%20and%20Topic%20Analysis%20of%20the%20ESEM%20papers.pdf
+Raulamo-Jurvanen, P., Mäntylä, M. V., Garousi, V., "Citation and Topic Analysis of the ESEM papers", in Proceedings of the 9th  International Symposium on Empirical Software Engineering and Measurement (ESEM) 2015, https://mmantyla.github.io/2015%20Raulama-Jurvanen%20Citation%20and%20Topic%20Analysis%20of%20the%20ESEM%20papers.pdf

 Mäntylä M. V, Jørgensen J., Ralph P, Erdogmus H.,  "Guest editorial for special section on success and failure in software engineering,  Empirical Software Engineering,  vol. 22, issue 5, Oct 2017, pp. 2281-2297, https://link.springer.com/article/10.1007/s10664-017-9505-5